waimea-dmthomas/300DTD-coding-project/README.md

-# PROJECT NAME HERE
+# Caves, Creatures and Carrots

-### Level 3 Programming Project by YOUR NAME HERE
+### Level 3 Programming Project by Daniel Thomas

 This project is assessed against [AS91906](https://www.nzqa.govt.nz/nqfdocs/ncea-resource/achievements/2019/as91906.pdf)